erbadaya/mils-2025/resources/resources-list.md

 For linguistic stimuli

 1. Dr. Aine Ito has a very useful page with different resources [here](https://aineito.github.io/resources.html).
 Dr. Jamie Reilly has an extensive list of resources on his lab's website, which you can find [here](https://www.reilly-coglab.com/data).
 It includes ratings (e.g., Age of Acquisition [AoA], frequency) of words in several languages, amongst other resources.
 You can make use of these resources to ensure that your linguistic stimuli (be it written or spoken) are matched except for your variables of interest.
-Dr. Reilly also links to other websites (e.g., [Dr. Dan Mirman's lab](https://www.danmirman.org/research-resources), which expands on his list and includes other resources).
+Dr. Reilly also has links to other websites (e.g., [Dr. Dan Mirman's lab](https://www.danmirman.org/research-resources), which expands on his list and includes other resources).

-2. A very commonly employed database is the [subtlex database](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents) (scroll to the end of the page), which happens to be UGent-made.
+2. A very commonly employed database is the [SUBTLEX database](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents) (scroll to the end of the page), which happens to be UGent-made.
 It contains word frequencies based on subtitles of films and television, and is available in US English, Chinese, and Dutch.

 3. Another common database is the [CELEX database](https://catalog.ldc.upenn.edu/LDC96L14).
 It contains word frequencies and other values for UK English, Dutch, and German.